-Once upon a time, back when an American conman named George C. Parker was, on average, selling the Brooklyn Bridge twice weekly over the course of 30 years, scamming required unusual skills.
+Once upon a time, back when an American conman named George C. Parker was, on average, selling the Brooklyn Bridge twice weekly over the course of 30 years, convincing people to willingly part with their money required unusual skills.

 Parker first had to target his victims on the street.
 Assuming that native New Yorkers would be hesitant to fall for his scam, he first had to identify more likely targets.